IdanCo/ng1bs4/src/docs/components/tabs/tabs.md

-## bp-tabs
+## ngbs-tabs

-Use beatiful tabs to show a lot of content in a small space. notice the structure of the mark up: `bp-tab` as the wrapper, and `bp-pane` for every tab.
-Put the tab content under `bp-pane`
+Use beatiful for packing a lot of content in a small space. notice the structure of the mark up: `ngbs-tab` as the wrapper, and `ngbs-pane` for every tab.
+Put the tab content under `ngbs-pane`

 **title** (*string*) - The text which appears on the tab